 Lady Brooke is a 16 year old Percheron/thoroughbred mare who came to spend time with us in April 2022, from the same farm Marshall and Hamilton came from.
 She is a total "love bug", so she and Marshall are in competition for who can be the first to greet anyone coming into the barn.
 Lady Brooke has the most envied, long, curled, red eye lashes you can imagine.

 Marshall is a 14-year-old percheron/thoroughbred who came to HSET in 2017.
 He is a gentle giant who takes his job as a greeter in the front of the barn very seriously.
 Marshall loves to be with people and to have his belly brushed.
 He is well-mannered in the barn and indoor but loves to be on a trail ride the best!

 A 14-year-old grey Irish Sport Horse who comes from Ireland!
 Hamilton recently joined our program where he is settling in nicely.
 Hamilton likes to go for trail rides with his riders and to get as dirty as possible!

 This 15-year-old Haflinger is a rescue pony found wandering the fields of Virginia.
 Although we don't know what Henri did before joining our family, he learned his new job quickly.
 In between lessons, this mischievous pony loves to try to get a rise out of his stable mates.

 Our 6-year-old chestnut thoroughbred used to be a race horse, but not much riles up our Tigger Too!
 This chill guy takes care of some of our adult riders but also loves to carry smaller children on his back for trail rides.
-Tigger enjoys being told how silly and handsome he is and hanging with Tempest, his very best friend!
+Tigger enjoys being told how silly and handsome he is and helping his buddy Marshall greet visitors to the barn.